Kilmarnock F.C.: 2024–25 Europa and Conference League campaign

 After finishing the 2023–24 Scottish Premiership in fourth place, Kilmarnock secured qualification for the Europa League second qualifying round.
 Their first game, against Belgian team Cercle Brugge at Rugby Park on 25 July 2024, ended in a 1–1 draw with David Watson scoring for Kilmarnock in the 70th minute.
 On 1 August 2024, Kilmarnock played Cercle Brugge at Jan Breydelstadion in Belgium, losing to the hosts 1–0.

 Following their exit from the Europa League after losing 2–1 aggregate defeat to Cercle Brugge, the team dropped to the UEFA Conference League.
 Their first match of the Conference League took place at Rugby Park on 8 August 2024 against Norwegian team Tromsø, which ended 2–2, with Kyle Vassell and Bobby Wales scoring for Kilmarnock in the 6th and 90th minute respectively.
 On 15 August 2024, Kilmarnock secured a UEFA Conference League play–off spot following a 1–0 victory in the return leg.
 On 22 August 2024, Kilmarnock travelled to Copenhagen, losing 2–0.
 They exited the Conference League on 29 August 2024, following a 1–1 draw to Copenhagen.
 Kilmarnock were first to score, with a Marley Watkins goal in the 16th minute, followed by an own goal by Lewis Mayo in the 68th minute.

+Following the departure of Derek McInnes to Hearts, Stuart Kettlewell was appointed manager in May 2025.
+After a string of unsuccessful results, Kettlewell was relieved of his duties in December 2025 with "immediate effect", with the club sitting 11th out of 12 in the Scottish Premiership table.
+Kris Doolan was appointed as interim manager until 6 January 2026 when Neil McCann was appointed manager.
+A 3–1 win over Dundee on 12 May 2026 secured the club's Premiership survival and a 10th place finish.